joshwyatt/hn-love/README.md

 hn-love
 =======

-hn-love will open that HN article you wanted to vote on when you get to a location that is not HR.
+hn-love will open that HN article you wanted to vote on when you get to a location where you are allowed to vote.

 ##Installation